A Generalization of Martin's Axiom: The consistency of

-Also, Theorem \ref{mainthm} shows that no axiom of the form $\textsc{MA}(\Upsilon)_\l$ decides the size of the continuum and thus, by Fact \ref{fin_proper}, fits nicely within the ongoing project of showing whether or not weak fragments of $\textsc{BPFA}$\footnote{$\textsc{BPFA}$ is the assertion that $H(\o_2)^V$ is a $\S_1$--elementary substructure of $H(\o_2)^{V^{\mtbb P}}$ for every proper poset $\mtbb P$ (\cite{Bagaria}).} imply $2^{\al_0} = \al_2$.
-The problem whether (consequences of) forcing axioms for classes of posets with small chain condition decide the size of the continuum does not seem to have received much attention in the literature so far.\footnote{Usually the focus has been on deriving $2^{\al_0}=\al_2$ from bounded forms of forcing axioms, that is forms of forcing axioms in which one considers only small maximal antichains but where the posets are allowed to have large antichains as well.} One place where the problem has been addressed is of course our \cite{ASP}.
-Before that, M. Foreman and P. Larson showed in an unpublished note (\cite{FOREMAN-LARSON}) that $\textsc{FA}(\Gamma)$, for $\Gamma$ being the class of posets of size $\al_2$ preserving stationary subsets of $\o_1$, implies $2^{\al_0}=\al_2$.
+Theorem \ref{mainthm} shows that all forcing axioms of the form $\MA^{1.5}_{<\k}$, for a fixed reasonably defined cardinal $\k$, are consistent (relative to the consistency of $\ZFC$).
+This theorem shows also that no axiom of the form $\MA^{1.5}_\l$ decides the size of the continuum and thus, by Fact \ref{fin_proper}, fits nicely within the ongoing project of showing whether or not weak fragments of $\textsf{BPFA}$ imply $2^{\al_0} = \al_2$.\footnote{$\textsf{BPFA}$ is the assertion that $H(\o_2)^{\V}$ is a $\S_1$--elementary substructure of $H(\o_2)^{\V^{\mtbb P}}$ for every proper poset $\mtbb P$ (\cite{Bagaria}).
+J.\ Moore showed that $\textsf{BPFA}$ implies $2^{\al_0}=\al_2$ (\cite{Moore}).} The problem whether (consequences of) forcing axioms for classes of posets with small chain condition decide the size of the continuum does not seem to have received much attention in the literature so far.\footnote{Usually the focus has been on deriving $2^{\al_0}=\al_2$ from bounded forms of forcing axioms, that is forms of forcing axioms in which one considers only small maximal antichains but where the posets are allowed to have large antichains as well.} One place where the problem has been addressed is of course our \cite{ASP}.
+Prior to \cite{ASP}, M.\ Foreman and P.\ Larson showed in an unpublished note (\cite{FOREMAN-LARSON}) that the forcing axiom (relative to collections of $\al_1$--many dense sets) for the class of posets of size $\al_2$ preserving stationary subsets of $\o_1$ implies $2^{\al_0}=\al_2$.
 Several natural problems in this area remain open.
-For example it is not known whether the forcing axiom for the class of semi-proper posets of size $\al_2$ implies $2^{\al_0}=\al_2$, and the same is open for the forcing axiom for the class of all posets of size $\al_1$ preserving stationary subsets of $\o_1$, and even for the forcing axiom for the class of all proper posets of size $\al_1$ (let us denote these two forcing axioms by, respectively, $\textsc{MM}(\o_1)$ and $\textsc{PFA}(\o_1)$).
-It is open whether or not $\textsc{MM}(\o_1)$ is equivalent to $\textsc{PFA}(\o_1)$,\footnote{On the other hand, $\textsc{PFA}(\o_1)$ is trivially equivalent to the foxing axiom for the class of semi-proper posets of size $\al_1$.} and even whether $\textsc{MM}(\o_1)$ has consistency strength above $\textsc{ZFC}$.\footnote{The existence of a non--proper poset of size $\al_1$ preserving stationary subsets of $\o_1$ is consistent.
-In fact, Hiroshi Sakai has recently constructed such a poset assuming a suitably strong version of $\diamondsuit_{\o_1}$ holding in $\textsc{L}$ and which can always be forced.}
+For example it is not known whether the forcing axiom (relative to collections of $\al_1$--many dense sets) for the class of semi-proper posets of size $\al_2$ implies $2^{\al_0}=\al_2$, and the same is open for the forcing axiom for the class of all posets of size $\al_1$ preserving stationary subsets of $\o_1$, as well as for the forcing axiom for the class of all proper posets of size $\al_1$.
+Let us denote these two forcing axioms by, respectively, $\textsf{MM}(\o_1)$ and $\textsf{PFA}(\o_1)$.
+It is open whether or not $\textsf{MM}(\o_1)$ is equivalent to $\textsf{PFA}(\o_1)$,\footnote{On the other hand, $\textsf{PFA}(\o_1)$ is trivially equivalent to the forcing axiom for the class of semi-proper posets of size $\al_1$.} and even whether $\textsf{MM}(\o_1)$ has consistency strength above $\ZFC$.\footnote{$\textsf{PFA}(\o_1)$ can be easily forced over $\textsc{ZFC}$ model.
+Also, the existence of a non--proper poset of size $\al_1$ preserving stationary subsets of $\o_1$ is consistent.
+In fact, Hiroshi Sakai has constructed such a poset assuming a suitably strong version of $\diamondsuit_{\o_1}$ which holds in $\textbf L$ and which can always be forced.}